golangindia/StudyGroup/README.md

 All participants MUST adhere to the [Go Community Code of Conduct](https://golang.org/conduct).

-Additionally, the GolangIndia StudyGroup requires participants to adhere to [StudyGroup Guidelines](GUIDELINES.md).
+Additionally, the GolangIndia StudyGroup requires participants to adhere to [StudyGroup Rules & Guidelines](RULES_AND_GUIDELINES.md).

 ## Schedule